-Following approval of the BEAD Initial Proposal Volume 2 by the NTIA and completion of the challenge process, the VCBB will publish the final list of eligible locations (subject to NTIA approval) and will release a Public Notice of the specific date and duration of the filing window for the mandatory pre-proposal.
-The VCBB will include in the Public Notice details of a technical workshop to help any interested parties better understand the technical and operational details of the subgrantee selection process.
+Following completion of the challenge process, the VCBB will publish an interim list of eligible locations and concurrently release a Public Notice of the specific date and duration of the filing window for the mandatory pre-proposal. he VCBB will include in the Public Notice details of a technical workshop to help any interested parties better understand the technical and operational details of the subgrantee selection process.
 The Public Notice will be posted on the VCBB website and sent to VCBB and the Vermont Public Service Department's existing contact list of ISPs operating in the state of Vermont.
 A press release will also be issued announcing the pre-proposal filing window.